Heinz Ewald: Squadron leader

-On 15 February 1945, Ewald succeeded Oberleutnant Helmut Lipfert as Staffelkapitän (squadron leader of 6.
+On 15 February 1945, Ewald succeeded Oberleutnant Helmut Lipfert as Staffelkapitän (squadron leader) of 6.
 Staffel of JG 52.
-On 1 March, the Staffel was redesignated and became the 7.
+On 1 March, the Staffel was renamed the 7.
 Staffel.
 That day, he was shot down in his Bf 109 G-10/U4 (Werknummer 610964) by German anti-aircraft artillery near the airfield at Vesprém.
-On 3 April, he made a strafing attack on Russian positions and came under attack of 12 North American P-51 Mustang resulting in a forced landing 3 km near the front line.
+On 28 March, II.
+Gruppe moved to Götzendorf an der Leitha, located approximately 25 km southeast of Vienna, where they stayed until 1 April.
+Here Ewald's total number of aerial victory claims reached 78.
+On 1 April, the Gruppe relocated to Wien-Aspern Airfield.
+Two days later, Ewald made a strafing attack on Russian positions and came under attack by 12 North American P-51 Mustangs resulting in a forced landing 3 km near the front line.

 II.
 Gruppe moved to an airfield at Brünn, present-day Brno in the Czech Republic, on 14 April.
 There, Ewald claimed his last four aerial victories.
-That day, he shot down two Il-2 ground-attack aircraft and a Yakovlev Yak-9 fighter on 15 and 16 April, taking his total to 84.
+That day, he shot down two Il-2 ground-attack aircraft and a Yak-9 fighter on 15 and 16 April, taking his total to 84.
 Four days later on 20 April, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes), the last pilot of II.
 Gruppe to receive this distinction.

-Ewald was held as a Prisoner of War at Fürstenfeldbruck Lager from 8 May until 22 June 1945.
+On 4 May, II.
+Gruppe transferred to Zeltweg Air Base, located approximately 55 km west-northwest of Graz, Austria.
+On 8 May at 14:30, Ewald flew from Zeltweg to Neubiberg Air Base, arriving at 15:35, his last flight and surrendered to US forces.
+Ewald was then held as a prisoner of war at Fürstenfeldbruck in a makeshift camp until he was released on 22 June 1945.

+Later life

+Ewald died on 14 March 2002 at the age of in Coburg, Germany.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Ewald was credited with 84 aerial victories.
-Spick also lists Ewald with 84 aerial victories claimed in 396 combat missions.
+Spick also lists Ewald with 84 aerial victories claimed in 396 combat missions and a mission-to-claim ratio of 4.71.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 82 aerial victory claims, including one P-51 fighter, plus 16 further unconfirmed claims.
 All of his confirmed victories were claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 34 Ost 66562".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.